janderit/fastJson/README.md

 http://www.codeproject.com/Articles/159450/fastJSON

 Functionality is added, changed and disabled to cater my own needs.
-I try to fix bugs as they appear and sync in changes from the original library from time to time.

 No guarantee is given that this fork will continue to exist.
 Use at your own risk.